Energy Processing Technologies

 You’ll also learn about electricity generation and storage, while gaining an understanding of environmental issues, an awareness of sustainable engineering and energy stewardship.

 - UC is ranked in the top 100 universities in the world in Engineering (QS World University Rankings by Subject, 2017).

 - UC has world-class engineering facilities including the only high-voltage lab in New Zealand.

-- Students studying this minor alongside the Chemical and Process Engineering specialisation will be able to demonstrate their sustainable energy focus to employers.
+- Students studying this minor alongside Chemical and Process Engineering will be able to demonstrate their sustainable energy focus to employers.